 For all consumers, usage-based insurance can present opportunities for savings that traditional pricing cannot.
 This is especially true for people who fall into high-risk categories, like teenagers.
 Many insurers hike up prices for teenagers simply due to their age; with Root, teens (and other “high-risk” groups) have equal opportunity for low rates.
 And while other providers offer usage-based insurance, Root’s business model ensures that only “low-risk” drivers are insured — also helping to keep Root’s premiums low.

-App interface for all interactions
+Mobile app for all interactions

 For those who prefer paperless transactions and as few phone calls as possible, Root’s app provides a welcome new way to execute all dealings with your auto insurance provider.
 Even your insurance card is stored inside the app rather than provided as a hard copy.